-The Mahseer was first described as a species by Hamilton in 1822.
-It belongs to the genus Tor, of which there are several subspecies to be found in India.
-Apart from the Indian sub-continent, Mahseer are found in other range countries in South Asia as well.
+The Mahseer belongs to the genus Tor, of which there are several subspecies to be found in India and in other range countries in South Asia.
 There are issues regarding the taxonomy of the Mahseer and despite advances in molecular biology and tools for DNA analysis, scientists are not entirely in agreement as to how many sub species exist.